Desert Golfing: Development

 The setting of Desert Golfing was inspired by the mention of Journey in a Gamasutra article about art games and their penchant for making walking simulators.
 The game's creator, Justin Smith, said that while those types of games bored him, he thought it would be interesting to make such a game with a more immediate challenge.
 He also compared it to the game Desert Bus.
 Smith stated that he did not realize people would be so invested in the game and would have put more thought into making the later holes more different if he had known, or adding a true ending.

 Each hole in the game is procedurally generated, but with human orchestrated constraints that slowly introduce new gameplay aspects, as well as environmental features and color palette changes, possibly representing a day-night cycle, as the game goes on.
 The holes after 2000+ become harder and used to be impossible at some point, giving the game an unintentional ending.
-The game has since been updated to prevent the random generation of impossible holes, and to eventually have an ending.
+The game has since been updated to prevent the random generation of impossible holes, and to eventually have an ending on hole 10,001.